liornoy/beyond-tutorial/README.md

 # beyond-tutorial
-A basic tutorial for the tool used in the Beyond course.
+A basic tutorial for the tools used in the Beyond course.

 This tutorial includes instructions about hwo to use the following tools: